 1. Royal Wawel Castle, Krakow, Poland

 Place of birth.
-Catherine Jagiellon, the youngest daughter of the King of Poland and the Grand Duke of Lithuania Sigismund the Old and his wife Bona Sforza, was born in 1526, 1st of November.
+Catherine Jagiellon, the youngest daughter of the King of Poland and the Grand Duke of Lithuania Sigismund the Old and his wife Bona Sforza, was born on November 1, 1526, in Kraków, Poland.
 Catherine was the fifth child of this royal family – she had an only brother Sigismund Augustus and three sisters – Izabela, Sofia and Ann.
 Catehrine lived in Krakow for almost 27 years with breaks.

 Excerpt from the book The Bride of War:

 VISIT: The story of Smaka, the dragon of Wawel Castle, is one of the legends surrounding the castle in Krakow, which became the royal residence of the rulers of Lithuania and Poland (together with Vilnius).
 In its dungeons, you can still visit the dragon's cave.
-The castle was built by the Vistula River since the 11th century, and it became a representative Renaissance palace during the time of Sigismund the Elder and Bona Sforza, Catherine Jagiellon's parents.
-In Wawel Castle, you can visit the royal apartments, the treasury, the arsenal, the cathedral with the sarcophagi of the rulers, including Sigismund the Elder and Sigismund Augustus, the brother of Catherine Jagiellon..
+Wawel Castle, a historic landmark perched on the Vistula River, has stood as a symbol of Polish power since the 11th century.
+During the Renaissance era, it was transformed into a magnificent palace under the reign of Sigismund the Old and Bona Sforza, the parents of Catherine Jagiellon.
+Today, visitors can explore its opulent rooms, including the royal apartments, treasury, and armory.
+The castle's cathedral houses the sarcophagi of several Polish monarchs, including Sigismund the Old and his son, Sigismund Augustus, Catherine Jagiellon's brother.

 Where?: Zamek Wawel, Kraków